 2) Align the manufacturer declared coordinate system orientation (D.2) of the repeater with the test system.

-3) Orient the positioner (and repeater and test signal generator) in order that the direction to be tested aligns with the test antenna and the correct angle of arrival for the input signal is achieved..
+3) Orient the positioner (and repeater and test signal generator) in order that the direction to be tested aligns with the test antenna and the correct angle of arrival for the input signal is achieved.

 4) Set the CW generator power at the RIB as shown in annex E with a power equivalent to Pin,p,EIRP, in the correct direction in respect to the repeater.

-5) Orient the positioner (and repeater and test signal source) in order that the direction to be tested aligns with the test antenna such that measurements to determine TRP can be performed (see annex G) whilst maintaining the correct direction of arrival for the test signal.
+5) Orient the positioner (and repeater and test signal source) in order that the direction to be tested aligns with the test antenna such that measurements to determine TRP can be performed (see TS 38.141-2 [6], annex I) whilst maintaining the correct direction of arrival for the test signal.

 6) Measure the radiated power for any two orthogonal polarizations (denoted p1 and p2) and calculate total radiated transmit power for particular beam direction pair as EIRP = EIRPp1 + EIRPp2.

-7) Repeat step 6-7 for all directions in the appropriated TRP measurement grid needed for full TRP estimation (see annex G), whilst maintaining the input signal in the correct direction with respect to the repeater.
+7) Repeat step 6-7 for all directions in the appropriated TRP measurement grid needed for full TRP estimation (see TS 38.141-2 [6], annex I), whilst maintaining the input signal in the correct direction with respect to the repeater.

 8) Calculate TRP using the EIRP measurements.
 The out of band gain at the frequency under test is given by the difference in dB between the measured output TRP and the EIRP of the input signal.